-• The dental laboratory will make a temporary denture for you based on the impression before you have all the remaining teeth removed.
+• The dental laboratory will create a temporary denture for you based on the impression taken before you have all your remaining teeth removed.

-• You can wear them while you go through the rest of the extraction procedures and recovery.
+• You can wear them throughout the rest of the extraction procedures and recovery.

-• With immediate dentures, you will not have a toothless smile when you are still waiting for your final dentures.
+• With immediate dentures, you will not have a toothless smile while waiting for your final dentures.
 They will also give you the opportunity to get used to wearing dentures.

 • Use Authority Dental to find a budget denture dentist in your city, or get a dental plan and save up to 60% on all dental procedures, including immediate dentures.